jonjack/playground/docs/actions.md

 ---

+---

+## \#\# ARTICLE STARTS BELOW \(ABOVE IS ALL TEMPORARY CONTENT\)

+## Action Architecture

+---

+# Designing your own Actions

+In a [conversation](https://groups.google.com/d/msg/play-framework/zpql5zjDoAM/tyBUkIH2AwAJ) with Will Sargent \(Lightbend Engineer\) on the Google Play Group forum, he states:-

+> "_You should always create your own actions, controllers and request types on top of Play.
+This will give you flexibility to add your own context and domain specific information in your classes._"

+Here is an example of a [custom PostAction](https://github.com/playframework/play-rest-api/blob/master/app/v1/post/PostAction.scala) from Will's REST API sample application designed to handle a Post request for a RESTful API server.
+It extends ActionBuilder to take a `PostRequest` rather than a plain old Request and

 ## Articles

 [All Actions are asynchronous by default](https://groups.google.com/d/msg/play-framework-dev/30MqnKDp0Fs/25PU-Y0RhGoJ) - very good blog post by James Roper on how Actions work behind the scenes.
 Very insightful, especially if you are unsure of the difference between `Action.apply` and `Action.async`.
-He also talks (in the same thread) about [blocking actions and execution contexts](https://groups.google.com/d/msg/play-framework-dev/30MqnKDp0Fs/Hz5mKs4NVpIJ) and how wrapping some blocking I/O code in a `Future` does not magically make the I/O asynchronous and therefore the action will be synchronous.
+He also talks \(in the same thread\) about [blocking actions and execution contexts](https://groups.google.com/d/msg/play-framework-dev/30MqnKDp0Fs/Hz5mKs4NVpIJ) and how wrapping some blocking I/O code in a `Future` does not magically make the I/O asynchronous and therefore the action will be synchronous.
 The performance implications require an understanding of how you can have blocking code run in a different thread pool.